zubeyir-bodur/MATLAB-panorama-generator/README.md

 <br>
 <p align="center"><i>Figure 6: Random 200 SIFT Descriptors for the 0th image in fishbowl image set</i></p>

-# ii.
+### ii.
 Raw-Pixel Based Descriptor

 Raw-pixel based descriptor was implemented as follows.

-Consider a keypoint k 1 in I 1
+Consider a keypoint k_1 in I_1

-Form a square binary mask,located at k 1 ,
-where the distance between sides and k 1 is the scale of the keypoint.
+Form a square binary mask, located at k_1, where the distance between sides and k_1 is the scale of the keypoint.

+Rotate this square counter−clockwise,amount of orientation of k_1.
+Let the sub_image that is contained by this mask be I_2.
-Rotate this square counter−clockwise,amount of orientation of k 1 Compute the histogram of I with respect to the mask Below images show example rotated square window for some key point:
+Compute the histogram of I_2 with respect to the mask, Below images show example rotated square window for some key point:

 ![Figure 7 : Example key point selected from one of the images.
 Scale is magnified, the angle was